n1flh31mur/i3-simple-weather/README.md

 Icons that app shows, can be changed.
 For it, you need to open **weather.py** and change *values* in *key-value arrays*.

 Also before script run, you have to set up script.
-Indicating your *api key*, *city* and if you want.
+Indicating your *api key*, *city*.
 You can also change *units* and *temperature unit*.

 ## Settings example